Valkyrja-Design/CPP/README.md

 If the class does not explicitly declare a move constructor, it'll be automatically generated if and only if the class does not have an user-declared copy constructor, copy-assignment operator, move-assignment operator and destructor.

 ### Move-assignment Operator

 Similar to move constructor.

+### Destructor

+The destructor is auto-generated if there's no user-declared destructor.
+They're `noexcept` by default and `virtual` only if base class destructor is virtual.

+**Note**: The default move member functions will resort to copy member functions of the data member if the data member being moved is not move enabled.

+**Note**: Default generation of special member functions, except default constructor, is not prevented by templated versions of the special member functions .

 - [stackoverflow](https://stackoverflow.com/questions/4943958/conditions-for-automatic-generation-of-default-copy-move-ctor-and-copy-move-assi)
 - [Microsoft C++ documentation](https://learn.microsoft.com/en-us/cpp/cpp/explicitly-defaulted-and-deleted-functions?view=msvc-170)